SEAN: The last week in June is just as packed as the one before, believe it or not.

 ASH: From what I’ve seen, it does look like a really nice release.
 I haven’t decided if I’m going to double-dip or not yet, though.

 ANNA: Yeah, I’m glad when series can stay in print but sometimes I wonder what the point is.

-MELINDA: I really loved the Dark Horse edition, and it’s hard to justify buying it again as much as I adore the series.
+MJ: I really loved the Dark Horse edition, and it’s hard to justify buying it again as much as I adore the series.
 It’s SO TEMPTING, though.

 SEAN: Also in print is Fire Force 16, a complete box set of Princess Jellyfish, the 5th Sailor Moon Eternal Edition, and (for real, I think) Tokyo Tarareba Girls 7.

 ASH: Akiko Higashimura’s work is so good!
 I’m glad that Princess Jellyfish is getting even more love.